-Prerequisites: Approval of Department Chair or Department Internship Coordinator
+Prerequisites: Approval of Department Chair or Department Internship Coordinator Notes: This course is Pass/Fail.

 IL 3650 - Children's Book Illustration I

 Students are familiarized with the illustrator's role in the development and creation of a children's book.
 Assignments include breaking up manuscripts, designing characters, creating a storyboard, a wrap-around jacket, a 3D page dummy and several finished pieces.
 Other areas covered in class are story flow, consistency, age-appropriateness, professional practices, working with text, design, color, and composition.
 Upon successful completion of this class, the student will have an understanding of the process of illustrating a children's picture book as well as increased understanding of storytelling, character, and other basic illustration skills.